ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/modifying_a_model.md

 more of the settings from the configuration file.
 This makes it fairly easy to have a single core set of config files and permute a small number of settings.

-For example, say you wanted to rerun the model for your site but using a different maximum soil depth for microbial activity and leaf albedo then you could run:
+For example, if you wanted to rerun the model for your site but using a different maximum soil depth for microbial activity and leaf albedo then you could run:

 ```bash